Smileyquisourit/py_utils/docs/source/demo/1-database.rst

 ---------------------

-Before implementing the :class:`WordleDatabase`, we need to decide which part of the code is responsible for creating the database, and which part interacts with it.
+Before implementing the :class:`WordleDatabase`, we need to decide which part of the code is responsible for creating the database and which part interacts with it.
-I believe the creation logic should not be handled by the constructor of the class that interacts with the database.
-The constructor should open an existing database, not create one.
+The creation logic should not be handled by the constructor of the class that interacts with the database, it should only open an existing database.
-However, since the two tasks are closely related, the creation logic should still belong to the same class, but as a `classmethod`.
+However, since these two tasks are closely related, the creation logic should still belong to the same class, but as a `classmethod`.

-We will also separate the creation logic from the logic that populates the database, since the populate logic can be reused to update the database later.
+We will also separate the creation logic from the logic that populates the database, since the populate logic can be reused later to update the database.
-Our `create` `classmethod` will only create the database file and the two tables, and populate only the *letters* table, since it is fixed (only 26 letters).
+Our :meth:`create` `classmethod` will only create the database file and the two tables, and populate only the *letters* table, since it is fixed (only 26 letters).
 So we can hardcode this set in our module.
 Let’s define it at the start of the *core/database.py* script, and import the :mod:`sqlite3` module:

 .. code-block:: python